 Affected GM SDM Vehicles

-People who were injured or whose post-2009 GM SUV or Pickup Truck vehicles put them at risk of injury may be eligible for compensation.
+People who were injured or whose post-2009 GM SUV or Pickup Truck vehicles put them at risk of injury or financial loss may be eligible for compensation.

 - GMC Sierra